The Cash App Story: From an Email Draft to a Cultural Icon

 By giving away money on social media, Cash App didn't just market; it participated in culture.
 It became the most downloaded finance app in the US, frequently outranking banks with trillion-dollar balance sheets.

-Today, Cash App is the "Consumer" side of a massive two-sided marketplace.
-With Square on the "Merchant" side and Afterpay as the "Credit" bridge, Cash App is building a closed-loop economy that could eventually bypass traditional banking networks entirely.
+Today, Cash App is the "consumer" side of a massive two-sided marketplace.
+With Square on the merchant side and Afterpay as the credit bridge—now even built into the Cash App Card as buy-now-pay-later for debit spend—Cash App is building a closed-loop economy that could eventually bypass traditional card networks.
+The scale is no longer in doubt: in 2025 the unit generated $6.3B in gross profit on $7.2B of revenue (up 18%), with roughly 59M monthly active users and 25M monthly transacting Cash App Card users.